flornkm/florians-site/content/work/bridge.md

 <div>

+# Work
 # Bridge

 </div>

 <div>

 Browser based job page creator for Startups and SMEs.
+The project was never fully released, but the code is open source and can be found on GitHub.

 </div>